 Decarbonization can be a positive opportunity overall for the cement and concrete workforce.
 Buildout of retrofits and greenfield plants can create good-paying construction jobs.
-As the broader construction sector faces pressure to decarbonize, decarbonizing cement production can position cement and concrete producers to continue to compete and thrive, helping to protect the ~210,000 jobs currently in cement and concrete products manufacturing. cxviii
+As the broader construction sector faces pressure to decarbonize, decarbonizing cement production can position cement and concrete producers to continue to compete and thrive, helping to protect the ~210,000 jobs currently in cement and concrete products manufacturing. ^{cxviii}

-Constraints in the construction workforce, particularly shortages of workers in skilled trades, could impede the scale-up of low-carbon technologies. cxix, cxx It will be critical for U.S. to invest in job training (especially Registered Apprenticeships), intentional efforts to recruit and retain underrepresented populations, and other measures to build the workforce pipeline for these essential trades, not just for cement but for decarbonization of the economy and infrastructure buildout more broadly.
+Constraints in the construction workforce, particularly shortages of workers in skilled trades, could impede the scale-up of low-carbon technologies. ^{cxix, cxx} It will be critical for U.S. to invest in job training (especially Registered Apprenticeships), intentional efforts to recruit and retain underrepresented populations, and other measures to build the workforce pipeline for these essential trades, not just for cement but for decarbonization of the economy and infrastructure buildout more broadly.
 Growing and maintaining the skilled workforce needed to achieve climate and industrial strategy goals will be contingent upon creating good-paying jobs with opportunities for professional development and career advancement, as well as high safety standards.
-Success will require effective collaboration between industry, labor and worker-serving organizations, and government. cxxi
+Success will require effective collaboration between industry, labor and worker-serving organizations, and government. ^{cxxi}

 It will also be vital to ensure that jobs and other economic benefits of sector transformation flow to frontline communities.
-Project developers can engage in community benefits agreements and develop community benefits plans to make commitments about the kinds of local benefits they will provide, as well as conditions of employment (including committing to wages, benefits, and health and safety standards) and job-training investments. cxxii Job training, such as registered apprenticeship programs, intentionally inclusive recruitment and retention strategies, such as financial and non-financial supportive services, and negotiated agreements between community stakeholders, are all critical tools to enable historically disadvantaged and underrepresented communities to participate in the economic benefits of local development. cxxiii
+Project developers can engage with communities about the kinds of local benefits they will provide, as well as conditions of employment (including committing to wages, benefits, and health and safety standards) and job-training investments. ^{cxxii} Job training, such as registered apprenticeship programs, intentional recruitment and retention strategies, such as financial and non-financial supportive services, and negotiated agreements between community stakeholders, are all critical tools to enable communities to participate in the economic benefits of local development. ^{cxxiii}